 7. When should I seek medical attention after a car accident?
 If you were injured or think you may have been injured in an accident, you should seek medical attention as soon as practical by a medical provider that is trained to evaluate individuals injured in car accidents.
 That usually means going to an emergency department or an injury clinic that specializes in treating patients involved in car accidents.
 If you feel your injuries require immediate medical attention, then it is reasonable to go to the emergency department.
 Certainly, if you unable to drive due to your injuries, you should go to a nearby emergency department via ambulance or call someone to the scene to drive you there.
 If you do not need emergency medical treatment, you can make an appointment with an injury clinic to be seen as soon as reasonably possible.
 Most injury clinics will see patients the same day that they call or the following day.
 If you do not know where to seek treatment after a car accident, call us.
 We can help you find clinics that specialize in treating patients injured in car accidents.
 Pursuant to Florida law, if you do not seek medical treatment within 14 days after the accident, you will lose entitlement to your valuable PIP benefits, which pay for the majority of your initial medical treatment up to $10,000.
 Your PIP benefits are provided through your automobile insurance.

 8. If I am injured in a car accident caused by the fault of another, should I report the car accident to my insurance company?
 Yes.
 Notify your insurance company of the accident as soon as reasonably practical.
-However, do not give a recorded statement to any insurance company until you have spoken with an attorney.
+However, do not give a recorded statement to any insurance company until you have spoken with a car insurance attorney.
 You likely have a contractual obligation to give a recorded statement to your insurance company.
 You have the right to have an attorney present during that statement.
-Furthermore, you have no legal obligation to give a statement to the other party’s insurance company, and we recommend that you refuse to do so until you have spoken to an attorney and obtained advice regarding whether a recorded statement should be given to the other party’s insurance company.
+Furthermore, you have no legal obligation to give a statement to the other party’s insurance company, and we recommend that you refuse to do so until you have spoken to a car accident attorney and obtained advice regarding whether a recorded statement should be given to the other party’s insurance company.
 In most cases, we advise our clients not to give a recorded statement to the other party’s insurance company.

 9. If the other party was at fault, should I process the property damage claim through my insurance company or the other party’s?
 It depends.
 If the other party’s insurance company accepts fault for the collision, usually by processing the property damage claim through the other party’s insurer you avoid having to pay a deductible up front.
 However, often the other party’s insurance company disputes who was at fault or the other party may not have insurance.
 In those scenarios, you will likely want or need to process the property damage claim through your insurance company.
 If you have a deductible, you will have to pay the deductible, but you can recoup your deductible from the at fault driver at a later date.
-The attorneys at McBreen & Nowak, P.A. do not charge a fee to assist with your property damage claim if needed when we represent you for an injury claim.
+The car accident attorneys at McBreen & Nowak, P.A. do not charge a fee to assist with your property damage claim if needed when we represent you for an injury claim.

 10. If my vehicle was not totaled, do I have any other property damage claim if the other driver’s insurance company pays to fix my car?
 You may have a claim for diminished value to your vehicle.
 We can help you evaluate whether you have a diminished property value claim and assist with this type of claim.